 However, in the present times, the most important benefit of technology is the process of conservation and management of resources to its maximum possible extent, thereby leading to an enhancement of reserves of energy and resources in all forms.

-The mammoth industrial advancement in the last few years across the globe have surely fed millions and given employment and prosperity to families all over.
-However, fallouts such as an increase in the amounts of hazardous waste have also occurred, leading to the need of development of all new techniques to handle the same.
+The mammoth industrial advancement in the last few years across the globe has surely fed millions and given employment and prosperity to families all over.
+However, fallouts such as an increase in the amounts of hazardous waste have also occurred, leading to the need for the development of all new techniques to handle the same.

 In addition, the third and one of the most important aspects of hazardous waste management is the role of the administration and the authorities involved in terms of laying down important legislative measures and guidelines in this aspect.
-Industrial units, especially dealing with such waste products should be given clear and mandatory instructions for appropriate hazardous waste management which should be further followed by appropriate supervisory measures.
+Industrial units, especially dealing with such waste products should be given clear and mandatory instructions for appropriate waste management services which should be further followed by appropriate supervisory measures.
 Any defaulters abstaining from the desirable methods of hazardous waste management should be brought to book and dealt sternly which should also set a good example for the rest of the units producing hazardous waste products.
-Such measures along with individual attention and effort should definitely go a long way in ensuring appropriate procedures for hazardous waste management.
+Such measures along with individual attention and effort should definitely go a long way in ensuring appropriate procedures.